Kreliannn/Secure-Quiz-Management-System/README.md

 ## ⚠️ Warning

-🚨 **This repository is private and contains only the frontend code.**
+🚨 **The original repository is private and this repo contains only the frontend code.**
 ❗ If you want access to the **full source code**, please message me on TikTok.

 🔗 [Contact me on TikTok](https://www.tiktok.com/@krelq)